-Besides the face, the chest is one of the most susceptible areas of the body to wrinkles caused by sun damage and natural aging.
-When you age, the body slows its collagen production, which leads to crepey wrinkles and less elasticity in your skin.
+Second only to the face, the chest is one of the most susceptible areas of the body to wrinkles caused by sun damage and natural aging.
+With age, the body slows its collagen production, which leads to crepey wrinkles and less elasticity in the skin.

-The cleavage region is especially vulnerable to wrinkling due to the breasts pulling the chest skin downward.
-And, just like the sensitive skin on your face, the décolleté is often exposed to damaging UV rays that can cause long-term wrinkling and sagging.
+The cleavage region is especially vulnerable to wrinkling due to breasts pulling chest skin downward.
+Just like the sensitive skin on your face, the chest is often exposed to damaging UV rays that can cause long-term wrinkling and sagging.

-From silicone pads that claim to erase wrinkles while you sleep to high-tech laser resurfacing, there are a wide range of options for treating wrinkles that form on the chest.
-If you’re self-conscious about surface or deep wrinkles along the cleavage panel and have avoided wearing low-cut tops or swimsuits as a result, you may want to consider looking into some of these beneficial treatment options.
+From silicone pads that claim to erase wrinkles while you sleep to high-tech laser resurfacing, there is a wide range of options for treating wrinkles that form on the chest.
+If you are self-conscious about surface or deep wrinkles along the cleavage panel, and have avoided wearing low-cut tops or swimsuits as a result, you may want to consider looking into some of these beneficial treatment options:

 You may have heard of doctors using CO2 lasers, carbon dioxide lasers that superficially vaporize skin, and other non-ablative laser techniques to treat wrinkles.
-These treatments are especially popular in the management of facial wrinkles, but can be used to treat chest wrinkles and skin discoloration that occurs from sun damage as well.
+These treatments are particularly popular for the management of facial wrinkles, but can be used to treat chest wrinkles and skin discoloration that occurs from sun damage as well.

-The YAG Laser is another popular option to address cleavage wrinkles.
+The YAG Laser is a popular option to address cleavage wrinkles.
 This procedure resurfaces the skin and effectively treats moderate surface wrinkles and scars.

-No matter which laser treatment your doctor recommends, you will most likely require between two and six sessions in order to achieve your desired results.
-Unfortunately, while in most cases laser treatments alone won’t address sagging or excess skin, they are generally considered effective at removing surface wrinkles.
+No matter which laser treatment your doctor recommends, you will most likely require two to six sessions in order to achieve your desired results.
+While laser treatments alone typically won’t address sagging or excess skin, they are generally considered effective at removing surface wrinkles.
 Plus, they can be paired with skin-tightening treatments in instances where you also want to tighten and smooth the chest.

-Cost: Ranges from $75 to $6,000, depending on where you live and how many sessions are required.
+Cost: Ranges from $75 to $6,000 depending on your location and how many sessions are required.

-Estheticians often employ the same chemicals used on the face for the chest and collarbone areas.
+Estheticians often employ the same chemicals used on the face for chest and collarbone areas.
 The downside of this treatment is that it typically requires multiple applications to achieve the desired results.
-Most people require three or four peels (administered several weeks apart) to thoroughly smooth the skin.
+Most people require three or four peels administered several weeks apart to thoroughly smooth the skin.

 Unfortunately, chemical peels cannot be used by everyone.
 They’re not often recommended for people with darker skin, and generally don’t produce the best results when treating sagging skin and severe wrinkles.

-Of course, dermal fillers and relaxers — most commonly Botox and Restylane — are used to treat those stubborn, deep wrinkles on the face.
-But there are plenty of injections you can use to achieve flawless, wrinkle-free skin in the décolleté area, too.
+Dermal fillers and relaxers — like Botox and Restylane — are commonly used to treat those stubborn deep wrinkles on the face, but there are plenty of injections you can use to achieve flawless, wrinkle-free skin in the décolletage area, too.

-Options include hyaluronic acid gel fillers (Juvéderm and Restylane) and options such as L-lactic acid fillers (Sculptra).
-Your dermatologist will be the best person to determine which option is optimal for your particular situation.
+Options include hyaluronic acid gel fillers — like Juvéderm and Restylane — and options such as L-lactic acid fillers — Sculptra.
+Your dermatologist will be the best person to determine which option is best for your particular situation.

 The main downside of chest wrinkle fillers is that, just like facial fillers, they aren’t permanent.
 Depending on which filler you use, you can expect to see results for between six months to two years.
-For that reason, this treatment is most popular among those who prefer investing in a long-term maintenance plan rather than a one-time, quick fix.
+As a result, this treatment is most popular among those who prefer investing in a long-term maintenance plan rather than a one-time, quick fix.

-Cost: Varies depending on how many injections and treatments are needed, anywhere from $400 to $2,000 for complete treatment.
+Cost: Ranges from $400 to $2,000 depending on how many injections and treatments are needed.

-What’s more, fat grafting doesn’t address age-related sun damage, such as uneven skin or dark spots, in the way that chemical peels or lasers can.
+Fat grafting also doesn’t address age related sun damage, such as uneven skin or dark spots, in the way that chemical peels or lasers can.

-Cost: Depends on how many areas are treated and which type of anesthesia is used.
-Ranges from approximately $4,000 to $8,000.
+Cost: Ranges from $4,000 to $8,000 depending on how many areas are treated and which type of anesthesia is used.

-There are thousands of anti-aging creams on the market that can be used to help correct fine lines and wrinkles in the chest.
-Skin care products fortified with time-tested anti-wrinkle ingredients — primarily growth factors, retinoids, vitamin A, alpha hydroxyl acids (AHA), kinetin and copper peptides — will yield the best results.
+There are thousands of anti-aging creams on the market that can be used to help correct fine lines and chest wrinkles.
+Skin care products fortified with time-tested anti-wrinkle ingredients — primarily growth factors, retinoids, vitamin A, alpha hydroxyl acids (AHA), kinetin and copper peptides — yield the best results.

-You should first always test any new product in a small, inconspicuous area of the body to make sure you’re not allergic to the ingredients.
+You should always test new products on a small and inconspicuous area of the body to avoid any serious allergic reactions.